phonologus/QED/README.md

 The manpage and tutorial in the `doc` subdirectory are essential (and fascinating) reading.
 Recently generated `pdf` run-offs of the manpage and the tutorial are in the top-level, for convenience.
+It seems sacrilegious to make any changes to the manpage and tutorial, so I have left them as is.
+Where the behaviour of this `qed` differs significantly from the manpage is noted below.

 The `Makefile` provides a simple way to build a `qed` binary.
 `make clean && make` will build a fully stand-alone binary `qed`, which